 General articles of up to 3,000 words will be subject to review by the editor, Dr Zuleyka Zevallos.
 Sociology at Work favours a conversational style style submissions that do not require academic references.
 If you’d like to add supporting evidence, you are welcome to use hyperlinks, but please note this is not necessary as our general articles are designed to be more informal profiles on the everyday work done by applied sociologists.
 We provide short questionnaires that authors can use to get you started on writing a profile about the research, activism or activities that you do, or to reflect on your career path from your sociology degree to your current job.
 Otherwise, we welcome creative pieces focused on issues that matter to you, as well as the experiences that have shaped your professional identity and work.
 To get started, please contact us.

 Scholarly papers of up to 5,000 words (including all references and endnotes) can also be submitted for anonymous peer-review.
 For further information on how to prepare your article, read the Writing Guidelines, which include information on how to prepare, reference and submit your papers.
-Manuscripts should be submitted electronically by emailing the editor of Working Notes.
+Manuscripts should be submitted electronically via email.
+To submit an abstract, contact the editor.

 Articles submitted to Working Notes cannot be under consideration by any other publication, and all manuscripts received are assumed to signify the author’s commitment to publish with us.
 The authors assume responsibility to obtain clearance of copyright material used in their submission.
 Authors retain copyright of their work after it is published in Working Notes.